 Meet Monique, a microelectronics engineer, working in Linthicum, Maryland in the Northrop Grumman Advanced Technology Laboratories.
-She was recently named “Most Promising Engineer in Industry” at the 2020 Black Engineer of the Year Awards Gala.
+She was named “Most Promising Engineer in Industry” at the 2020 Black Engineer of the Year Awards Gala.

 How’d you find yourself at Northrop Grumman?